Skip to main content

 Give your child pain relief medicine such as children's paracetamol if they are in pain.
 Always follow the instructions on the packet.

-Make sure your child is drinking enough fluids like water and milk.
+Make sure your child is drinking enough fluids, such as water and milk.
 Try offering them cold drinks through a straw if their mouth is very sore.

 Offer them cool, soft foods to eat.
 Rough foods like toast or cereal flakes might hurt their mouth.